Conformal bandits: bringing statistical validity and reward efficiency under weak arm separability: Small-Gap Regime Case Study: Conformal Bandits for Portfolio Allocation

 Given its centrality in finance, we also extend the mean-variance extension of UCB1 in Eq.~\eqref{eq:mvucb1} to regime-aware setting, and use it as a comparator.
 The idea is to use the classical empirical mean-driven rule during stable regimes, and to switch to a volatility-adjusted one when the market enters a distressed state.
 Formally,

 where $\widehat{MV}^{\rho}_{k,t_j} = \rho \, \widehat{\mu}_{k,t_j} - (1 - \rho)\, \widehat{\sigma}_{k,t_j}$ is the empirical mean-variance score of arm $k$.
 In bullish or neutral conditions, the policy relies on pure mean-based optimism.
 In bearish regimes, the algorithm shifts toward a \textit{risk-adjusted} score that penalises volatility, in line with financial portfolio theory and with the higher downside risk observed during market contractions.
+Again, we set \(\beta=4\) and \(c=0.1\), consistently with the values adopted in the simulation study.

 To accommodate potential non-stationarities in the real data, all {\it Conformal Bandits}, including the regime-aware ones, employ a fixed exploration threshold $\epsilon = 0.03$, ensuring that the bandit maintains sufficient adaptability to distributional shifts over time (see Remark~\ref{rk: exploration}).
 Further, they are all complemented by the ACI scheme of~\cite{gibbs2021adaptive} to address non-exchangeability; baseline miscoverage level is set to $\alpha=0.2$.
 For benchmarking purposes, we additionally report the cumulative returns of the three evaluated portfolios: SA, EW, MV.